-Her impressive work history has armed her with an extraordinary breadth of professional and technical skills and considerable expertise.
-This covers a variety of building surveying works, including weather-tightness investigations, condition surveys and the completion of earthquake, fire and flood related damage assessments.
+Heather’s impressive work history has armed her with an extraordinary breadth of professional and technical skills.
+Her expertise covers a variety of building surveying works, including weathertightness investigations, condition surveys and earthquake, fire and flood related damage assessments.

-Heather’s expertise in these areas has seen her act as expert witness in cases where design and construction defects have led to legal disputes.
-She not only provides sound advice to clients, but prepares detailed reports on the defects to ultimately help bring these cases to resolution.
+She has worked on numerous invasive and non-invasive investigations, defect analyses and weathertightness reports for government departments, hotel owners, Body Corporates and commercial building owners.
+Her knowledge in these areas has seen her act as expert witness in cases where design and construction defects have led to legal disputes.
+Her sound advice and detailed defect reports ultimately help bring these cases to resolution.

 QUALIFICATIONS & MEMBERSHIPS